 When we reached Mildura we needed to replenish our grocery and fuel supplies.
 We found that there was a supermarket (I think it was Woolworths) in walking distance of the river.
 We were also pleasantly surprised to discover that they were happy to deliver to the house boat.
 Of course this may not be the case now but it was great service at the time.
 We all had a good laugh when we got back to the boat and discovered that the petrol station had also delivered the fuel for the ski boat!

-Although this holiday was a longtime ago now, it is one that I still have really fantastic memories of.
+Although our Murray River Houseboat holiday was a long time ago now, it is one that I still have really fantastic memories of.
 We would really love to do a similar trip again in the future.
 It is an experience we would highly recommend it to anyone who wants a very relaxing break away.
 The scenery is fantastic and there are plenty of places to stop and swim or fish along the way.

 Do you have a favourite holiday memory?
 Where was it and how long ago?